OWASP/CheatSheetSeries/cheatsheets/DOM_Clobbering_Prevention_Cheat_Sheet.md

 ### \#8: Enforce Type Checking

-Always check the type of Document and Window properties before using them in sensitive operations, e.g., using the [instance of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) operator.
+Always check the type of `document` and `window` properties before using them in sensitive operations, e.g., using the [`instanceof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof) operator.

-**Hint:** When an object is clobbered, it would refer to an [HTMLElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) instance, which may not be the expected type.
+**Hint:** When an object is clobbered, it would refer to an [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element) instance, which may not be the expected type.

 ### \#9: Use Strict Mode